mbkers/ship-trajectory-prediction/README.md

 # ship-trajectory-prediction
-Ship trajectory prediction using Recurrent Neural Networks (RNNs).
+This repository contains MATLAB files related to ship trajectory prediction using Recurrent Neural Networks (RNNs).

+## Requirements

+## Get started
+Download or clone this repository to your machine and open it in MATLAB.

+**File description:**
+The script [x] performs data preprocessing.

+The script [y] ...

+## Network details
+The model provided in this repository...

+## Metrics and evaluation

+## License
+The license is available in the /LICENSE.txt file in this repository.